larskrantz/rspec-hue/README.md

 # RSpecHue

-RSpecHue is a formatter for RSpec that will show the status of your tests to the entire office using Philips Hue.
+RSpecHue is a formatter for RSpec that will show the status of your tests to the entire office using [Philips Hue][].

 ## Installation